Lyceris-chan/Solutions/cachy.md

-# CachyOS Configuration and Troubleshooting Guide
+# CachyOS configuration and troubleshooting guide

 This guide provides optional configuration steps and troubleshooting fixes for system stability, hardware, and gaming performance on CachyOS.
-These are personal preferences and recommendations based on experience.
 Apply only the configurations that are relevant to your specific hardware and use case.

 ## System optimization

 ### Remove Plymouth boot splash (optional)

 Plymouth can cause boot hangs and increase boot time on some systems.
-This is an optional optimization.

 **Source:** [CachyOS Forum](https://discuss.cachyos.org/t/tutorial-disable-or-remove-plymouth-boot-splash/10922)

 To remove Plymouth:

-1. Remove Plymouth packages:
+1. Remove the Plymouth packages:

     ```bash
     sudo pacman -Rns plymouth-git plymouth-kcm cachyos-plymouth-theme cachyos-plymouth-bootanimation
     ```

-2. Edit `/etc/mkinitcpio.conf` and remove `plymouth` from the `HOOKS` array.
+2. Open `/etc/mkinitcpio.conf` and remove `plymouth` from the `HOOKS` array.

 3. Rebuild the initramfs: